Edmond Hoyle

 Edmond Hoyle (1672 – 29 August 1769) was an English writer best known for his works on the rules and play of card games.
-The phrase "according to Hoyle" (meaning "strictly according to the rules") came into the language as a reflection of his generally perceived authority on the subject; since that time, use of the phrase has expanded into general use in situations in which a speaker wishes to indicate an appeal to a putative authority.
+The phrase "according to Hoyle" (meaning "strictly according to the rules") came into the language as a reflection of his broadly perceived authority on the subject; use of the phrase has since expanded to any appeal to a putative authority.

-Early life undocumented
+Life

-Little is known about Hoyle's life; he is primarily known through his books.
+Little is known about Hoyle's early life prior to publication of his books.
 Much of what is written about him is untrue or exaggerated.
-The suggestion that he trained at the bar seems unfounded.
+The suggestion that he trained at the bar is not known to be true.

+Hoyle died at age 97 on 29 August 1769 on Wellbank Street (today Welbeck Street), Cavendish Square, London.

 Treatise on whist

 By 1741, Hoyle began to tutor members of high society at the game of whist, selling his students a copy of his manuscript notes.
 Hoyle expanded the manuscript and published A Short Treatise on the Game of Whist in 1742, selling it for the high price of one guinea.

-When the book quickly sold out, rather than publish a new edition, Hoyle sold the rights to Whist to bookseller Francis Cogan for 100 guineas, an enormous sum for a small pamphlet.
+When the book quickly sold out, rather than publish a new edition, Hoyle sold the rights to it to bookseller Francis Cogan for 100 guineas, an enormous sum for a small pamphlet.
 Before Cogan was able to publish a second edition, two printers pirated the work, giving the author as "A Gentleman" rather than Hoyle.
 The printers disguised their identities by publishing under false names, one as Webster, the other as Webb.
-Cogan published second and third editions of Whist and two months later, obtained an injunction against the pirates which he announced in a fourth edition (all 1743).
-To distinguish the genuine editions from the piracies, Cogan paid Hoyle twopence per copy to autograph the genuine works.
+Cogan published second and third editions and two months later, obtained an injunction against the pirates which he announced in a fourth edition (all 1743).
+To distinguish the genuine editions from the piracies, Cogan paid Hoyle two pence per copy to autograph the genuine works.
 The piracies were profitable to Hoyle, though a disaster for Cogan who was forced to lower the price of the book to match the pirates and to pay for Hoyle's signature.